-As you read, fill out the REQUIRED characterization worksheet.
-To access both the reading list and the characterization worksheet, please access this Google folder: https://goo.gl/SMJkGC (<--You must type in the URL).
+As you read your chosen book, fill out the REQUIRED characterization worksheet.
+To access the characterization worksheet, please access this Google document: https://goo.gl/p7gtBe (<--You must type in the URL).

 This worksheet will be collected the first day back to school in August and there will be a characterization assignment completed in the first week of school.
 Close reading activities during the first few weeks of classes will focus on characterization within the novels.
 Students will need their copy of the book for the first few weeks of class. *If you check your book out from the library, be sure to take notes on other paper!*